wchowdhu/udacity-git-ml-engineer-nanodegree/projects/project_plagiarism_detection/README.md

 * Select "good" features, by analyzing the correlations between different features.
 * Create train/test `.csv` files that hold the relevant features and class labels for train/test data points.

-**Notebook 3: Train and Deploy Your Model in SageMaker**
+**Notebook 3: Train and Deploy the Model in SageMaker**

-* Upload your train/test feature data to S3.
+* Upload the train/test feature data to S3.
 * Define a binary classification model and a training script.
-* Train your model and deploy it using SageMaker.
+* Train the model and deploy it using SageMaker.
-* Evaluate your deployed classifier.
+* Evaluate the deployed classifier.